-These soft, moist and fluffy vegan pumpkin banana muffins are healthy and easy to make; yet so delicious and bursting with flavours of pumpkin and cosy spices.
-They are so much healthier than store-bought muffins, perfect to have for breakfast or afternoon snacks.
+These soft, moist and fluffy vegan pumpkin banana muffins are simple and easy to make; yet so delicious and bursting with flavours of pumpkin and cosy spices.
+They are so much more wholesome than store-bought muffins, perfect to have for breakfast or afternoon snacks.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.

-If you’ve got ripe bananas laying around on the kitchen counter that need to be used and some pumpkin puree in your cupboard, you have come to the perfect recipe.
+If you’ve got ripe bananas lying around on the kitchen counter that need to be used and some pumpkin puree in your cupboard, you have come to the perfect recipe.

 Recipe overview – why you’ll love this vegan pumpkin banana muffin recipe